Stricks1/capstone-linter/README.md

 \$ mkdir -p /usr/local/bin/
 ```

-Now, we can create a softlink (or an alias in OS X terms) within the /usr/local/bin/ folder.
+Now, we can create a soft link (or an alias in OS X terms) within the /usr/local/bin/ folder.
 To create an alias, we'll use the ln command.
 Go into the directory you cloned the repo, and go to the bin folder where the mylinter.rb lives, on that folder, type:

 ```
 \$ ln -s $PWD/mylinter.rb /usr/local/bin/
 ```

-Obs.: Maybe you will need permission to make sure you can create that softlink, if that is needed just add sudo before the command:
+Obs.: Maybe you will need permission to make sure you can create that soft link, if that is needed just add sudo before the command:

 ```
 \$ sudo ln -s $PWD/mylinter.rb /usr/local/bin/